PEDSnet/Data_Models_Public/PEDSnet/docs/PEDSnet_CDM_V1_ETL_Conventions_2014-10-29.md

 -   Has a unique identifier AND

--   At least 1 bin personb clinical encounter on or after January 1, 2009 AND
+-   At least 1 in person clinical encounter on or after January 1, 2009 AND

 -   At least 1 coded diagnoses recorded on or after January 1, 2009 AND

 -   Is not a test patient or a research-only patient

-The definition of an bin personb clinical encounter remains heuristic bany encounter type that involves a meaningful \*\*physical\*\* interaction with a clinician that involved clinical content.
+The definition of an in person clinical encounter remains heuristic any encounter type that involves a meaningful **physical** interaction with a clinician that involved clinical content.
 An encounter for a suture removal or a telephone encounter or a lab blood draw does not meet this definition.

 **NOTE: While the 1/1/2009 date and bin personb clinical encounter restrictions apply to defining an active PEDSnet patient, once a patient has met this criteria, PEDSnet will extract \*\*\*ALL\*\*\* available clinical encounters/clinical data of any type across all available dates.
 That is, b1/1/2009 and 1 bin personb clinical encounterb applies only to defining the active patient cohort.
 It does NOT apply to data extraction on active patients.**